 Accept-Post

-The HTTP Accept-Post response header is sent by the server to indicate what media types the server can understand in an HTTP POST request.
+The HTTP Accept-Post response header lists the media types the server accepts in a POST request body.

 Usage